 In preparing the consolidated financial statements of the Group all mine related assets of the Chatree Gold Mine have been written down to nil value (an impairment charge of \$227,564,000 was recorded against the Group's carrying value of Chatree Gold Mine assets in the year ended 30 June 2016).
+All the refurbishment costs incurred to date have also been expensed during this financial year.

-In respect of rehabilitation liabilities, during the financial year ending 30 June 2017, the Group revised its previous estimates and reduced its total rehabilitation liability to approximately \$16,766,000.
+In respect of rehabilitation liabilities, during the financial year ending 30 June 2017, the Group revised its previous estimates and reduced its total rehabilitation liability to \$14,779,000.
 This was based on management's rehabilitation plan which is a revision from the initial plan submitted to the Thai Authorities in 2007.
 Management still believes the revised plan will be commercially viable, cost effective and will meet all obligations in the context of the early mine closure that has been imposed on the Group with the overall objective to leave the site in a safe and stable condition that is consistent with the surrounding physical environment, be of benefit to the local community, and not require significant ongoing maintenance.

-The future of the Chatree Gold Mine remains unclear and there is a significant uncertainty around the carrying values of assets and liabilities.
-The ultimate impact on the Group's financial position will depend on the sale of plant and equipment and non-strategic land and property and outcomes from discussions with the Thai Government, including:
+Though a decision has been made for the refurbishment and recommissioning of the Chatree Gold Mine there is a significant uncertainty around the carrying values of assets and liabilities until a Life of Mine Plan has been finalised and the plant has been successfully commissioned.

+The ultimate impact on the Group's financial position will depend on:

-- agreeing a rehabilitation plan, costing and timing in the context of the early mine closure; - potential re-opening of the mine if permitted by the Thai Government; and - pursuing available legal and other avenues for compensation including action for damages against the Thai Government.
+- the refurbishment and reopening of the mine which is subject to the successful finalisation of this project including the ability for the Group to obtain sufficient funding to complete this project; - agreeing on a rehabilitation plan, costing and timing in the context of the early mine closure or once the mine is reopened; and - being compensated under the Thailand-Australia Free Trade Agreement for damages against the Thai Government.